aksharasrivatsan/Energy-Demand-Forecasting/README.md

 Developed a comprehensive Deep Learning framework to address the complexities of energy demand forecasting across different temporal scales.
 This project implements a Three-Tier Architecture that transitions from immediate grid operations to long-term national strategic planning by utilizing three distinct global datasets.

 Multi-Horizon Energy Load Forecasting: A Three-Tier LSTM Framework This repository contains a comprehensive deep learning solution for electrical load forecasting, validated across three distinct global regions and temporal horizons.
-The project was presented at the ICSEES-2026 conference.
+The project was presented at the International Conference on Sustainable and Efficient Energy Solutions (ICSEES) 2026, AICTE.

 Project Overview
 Traditional forecasting models often struggle with the non-linear complexity of energy grids.
 This project addresses the gap by implementing a Three-Tier Architecture, training specialized LSTM models for Operational, Seasonal, and Strategic forecasting.